ARichards08/Chess/PvP/README.md

-Keep track of all squares with a piece in an array/map Finish FEN string stuff, only geot the pieces in the right order, need to take in the castling info etc Need game history for three fold repetition rule
+Keep track of all squares with a piece in an array/map Finish FEN string stuff, only geot the pieces in the right order, need to take in the castling info etc Need game history for three fold repetition rule FENstring halfmove clock and fullmove number, implement these and the rules

 Testing the move list

+Notes:
+SquaresUnderAttack function is used to calculate squares the enemy is attacking for Check checks.
+As such it doesn't include en passant captures (important for pins however), as can't capture the friendly King.
+The GenerateKingAttacks doesn't take into account whther such an attack is on a pinned piece